9 FAQs To Use With San Antonio Solar Companies

 When you block the sun with cloud coverage, some rays still get through.
 You just don’t get as much power from your panels.
 Although there are only two months in Texas with clear skies, the chance for extreme cloud coverage isn’t huge.

 The cloudiest day of the year in San Antonio experiences extreme cloud coverage less than 50% of the time.
 The peak sun hours in Texas show that even though there is cloud coverage you can still get good sun exposure.

 Moonlight’s Effect on Solar Panels

 Although it is true that the moon does reflect rays from the sun, these rays aren’t as strong.
 Panels will collect these wavelengths from the moon.
-But, they don’t produce enough electron movement to create a current.
-So, although the thought of lunar panels is great they aren’t a reality yet.
+However, they don’t produce enough electron movement to create a current.
+So, although the thought of lunar panels is great, they aren’t a reality yet.